Discover Your Routes with Cycle Canada

 Prince Edward County — Kingston Loop

-A relaxed ride along the along Lake Ontario and Prince Edward County.
+A casual ride along Lake Ontario and Prince Edward County.
 Starting and ending in Kingston we'll have 5 days of riding with a total distance 280 km (175 mi), daily average 56 km (34 mi)..

 Learn more about Prince Edward County.